Program-Specific Requirements

 Education Internship Workshop

-The Education Internship Workshop is a course that will support the EDS internship experience.
+The Education Internship Workshop (EDUC 215) is a course designed to support the EDS internship experience.
 Starting with a suitable internship agreement, students will explore personal learning goals, share experiences, reflect on their progress and development, and connect their internship to past and future academic coursework with fellow EDS and other GSE students.

 Education Data Science Seminar